Wisdom Teeth Removal (What’s Involved?)

 12. Consume sufficient amounts of nutrients (soft-food diet)

-Talk to your surgeon about their recommendations to return to work; however, most clinicians will encourage you to take 2-4 days off work after surgery.
 Consider having your wisdom teeth removed over a holiday break, weekend or when you have time off of work to allow your body to rest and recover.

 If you return to work, avoid physical activity or exertion, including bending, lifting or straining, as this will increase blood pressure, disturb the developing blood clot, and delay healing.